Santieherrero/slate/source/includes/users/_update.md

 }
 ```

-Permit update a user if the current user have permissions
+Permits update a user if the current user have permissions

 ### Password
 The password **it's not required for logged partner and admin users** at update a user, but it's require for standard users.